 SEO services can boost (or destroy) your website traffic

 Search Engine Optimisation (SEO) is something that most business people are aware of.
 Only a few understand how it works and the way that it might impact their business.

 Which of these three statements is accurate?

 -SEO of your website can create hundreds of new customer enquiries.
 These enquiries will continue year after year long after the initial investment.
 In fact, the high rankings create a search engine authority ‘snowball effect’.
 This enables new content and product offerings to rank on page one as well.

 – The money spent on SEO is a complete waste.
 The first page rankings for keywords in my business are too competitive.
 The top results include corporations, news agencies and other unbeatable websites.
 How can I compete with Wikipedia, Huffington Post or CNN?
 I can’t.
 I wish that I had never bothered.

 If you’ve already guessed that all three statements are correct, then that’s great.
 You understand the gap between common agency marketing claims and reality.

-Sometimes, a simple tweak that takes half a days work, can revitalise your website.
+Sometimes, a simple tweak that takes half a day of work, can revitalise your website.
 There could be some fixable technical issues.
-You might have a product offering on the top of page 2 that can boosted onto page 1.
+You might have a product offering on the top of page two of Google that can be boosted onto page one.

 Is SEO a waste of money… For YOUR business?

-Other times, you can spend a lot of money month after month and either see no increase in visitors.
+Other times, you can spend a lot of money month after month and see no increase in the visitor numbers.

-Another common situation is an increase in traffic, without an increase in sales.
+Another common situation is achieving an increase in traffic, without an increase in sales.
 This is because you need to rank for keywords with buyer intent.

 For example, it might be better to have 10 visitors who have typed the search term: ‘Solar installers in Exeter’…

 Than 1000 visitors who have typed: ‘How do solar panels work?’

 Traffic for the sake of traffic can be pointless if the visitors aren’t potential customers.
 So, how can you know whether SEO is a waste of time, or the best possible thing that you can do next for your business?